codacy/docs/docs/organizations/what-are-synced-organizations.md

 To delete an organization, open the **Profile** page and click the button **Delete organization**.

-!!! important
-    **If you are using Codacy Cloud** we will ask for your feedback on why you are deleting your organization.

 ![Deleting an organization](images/organization-delete.png)

+!!! note
+    **If you're using Codacy Cloud** we will ask for your feedback on why you are deleting your organization.

 ## See also